Nozbe/NoOffice.org/_book/focus.md

 ## Why is focus so important these days?

-I mean, come on!
 People are hired by companies to do great work.
 To really contribute to the company's bottom line.
 And to do that, they should deliver amazing results.
 Work X hours which produce 10X results, right?

 But how do you want them to do that, if they're interrupted all the time?

 > It's not that people don't have enough time.
 They don't have enough focused time.

-People who work as knowledge workers are there to use their head, their mind, their professional expertise - to deliver great work, right?
+People who work as knowledge workers are there to use their head, their mind, their professional expertise - to deliver great work.

-And how can they do it, if they’re stuck in meetings, bombarded with emails and notifications or interrupted by fellow colleagues "for just a minute"?
+Yet they are doomed to fail, if they’re stuck in meetings, bombarded with emails and notifications or interrupted by fellow colleagues "for just a minute".

 What's worse is that many managers aren't helping them at all!
-They invent meetings without agenda and come up with all the creative ways of getting people's attention, instead of protecting their people's time.
+They invent status meetings without agenda and come up with all the creative ways of getting people's attention, instead of protecting their people's time.

 They should be shielding them and helping them find focus.
 That's their job.